 During the first years of Primary, we reinforce French up to two hours per week and keep teaching drama lessons in French.
 German one-hour period disappears from the curriculum.

 Families can opt for Mandarin Chinese or Arabic as a third foreign language.
 This option will be available up until Year 5 (inclusive).

-From this point onwards, music is taught in Spanish, following the Suzuki method.
+From this point onwards, music is taught in Spanish.
 In the higher Years, students can join orchestral groups.

 The Qualification of our Teachers

 Teachers are native speakers of the language through which they teach so that they can introduce the students not only to the language but also to the culture in which it has developed, fostering intercultural knowledge and understanding.